TigerForge2/easycolorsmap/README.md

 #### POPUP PALETTE

-You can easily use your palette by right clicking on your Krita document with the SHIFT button pressed.
+You can easily access your palette by right clicking on your Krita document with the SHIFT button pressed.

 ![preview](https://i.ibb.co/Fh0T1yr/schema-6.png)